mortazavilab/PyWGCNA/docs/tutorials/Data_format.md

 </table>
 </div>

-### Sample Information
+#### Sample Information
-The sample information is a table which contains additional information about each samples.
+The sample information is a table which contains additional information about each sample.
 It should have a same order as gene expression matrix.

 <div>
 <table border="1" class="dataframe">